Some Of The Most Common Character Traits

 • Distrustful

-Conscientiousness, as a category of character traits, includes abilities and behavior patterns related to controlling impulses, acting in socially appropriate and acceptable ways, and engaging in goal-seeking behaviors.
-If you have conscientious character traits, you are excellent at delaying gratification, planning, organizing, and working within the rules.
+Conscientiousness, as a category of character traits, tends to include abilities and behavior patterns related to controlling impulses, acting in socially appropriate and acceptable ways, and engaging in goal-seeking behaviors.
+This factor often involves the ability to complete tasks efficiently and effectively.
+If you have conscientious character traits, you may be excellent at delaying gratification, planning, organizing, and working within the rules.
 People who are conscientious tend to have the following character traits:

 • Persistent